9 Best Places for Jazz Music in Harlem

 Jazz in New York| ©Zhang Yu

-Patrick's Place is one of those places you go to when you want to feed your senses, specifically the senses of hearing and taste, as it is a fabulous Jamaican food restaurant that on Friday and Saturday nights offers live jazz shows for those who are in the mood for a good time in Harlem.
+Patrick’s Place is one of those spots you head to when you want to indulge your senses—specifically your sense of hearing and taste—as it’s a fabulous Jamaican restaurant that offers live jazz shows on Friday and Saturday nights for anyone looking to have a good time in Harlem.

-If your two passions are music and food, don't hesitate to visit Patrick's Place and let yourself be carried away by its relaxed atmosphere listening to the best sounds of jazz and, of course, the best Caribbean food.
-You'll feel right at home!
+If your two passions are music and food, don’t hesitate to visit Patrick’s Place and let yourself be swept away by its relaxed atmosphere while listening to the best sounds of jazz and, of course, enjoying the finest Caribbean cuisine.
+You’ll feel right at home!

 • Open: Fridays and Saturdays.